A Tight I/O Lower Bound for Matrix Multiplication: Attaining the I/O Lower Bound

 \subsection{Insights}

-From the I/O lower bound $Q_{AB + C} \geq {2mnk}/{\sqrt{S}} - 2S$, and from the fact that a matrix multiplication requires $mnk$ FMAs, we know that if an optimal algorithm exists, it must perform $\sqrt{S}/{2}$ FMAs per I/O operation for large matrices. \NoShow{This does not seem immediately useful; It does is not seem possible to perform $\frac{\sqrt{S}}{2}$ FMAs using only a single read or write.} Rewriting the ratio as $S$ FMAs per $2\sqrt{S}$ I/Os, the following points towards an algorithm: Assuming a $\sqrt{S} \times \sqrt{S}$ block of $C$ is already in fast memory, perform a rank-1 update of that block of $C$ memory using the appropriate part of a column of $ A $ with $\sqrt{S}$ elements and the appropriate part of a row of $ B $ with $\sqrt{S}$ elements.
-This requires $ 2 \sqrt{S} $ I/O ops for $ S $ FMAs.
+From the I/O lower bound $Q_{AB + C} \geq {2mnk}/{\sqrt{M}} + mn - 3M$, and from the fact that an MMMA requires $mnk$ FMAs, we know that if an optimal algorithm exists, it must perform $\sqrt{M}/{2}$ FMAs per read and write for large matrices.
+Rewriting the ratio as $M$ FMAs per $2\sqrt{M}$ reads and writes, the following points towards an algorithm: Assuming a $\sqrt{M} \times \sqrt{M}$ block of $C$ is already in fast memory, perform a rank-1 update of that block of $C$ memory using the appropriate part of a column of $ A $ with $\sqrt{M}$ elements and the appropriate part of a row of $ B $ with $\sqrt{M}$ elements.
+This requires $ 2 \sqrt{M} $ reads and writes for $M$ FMAs.

 Fast memory cannot hold all of these elements at once.
-However it is possible to do so with a $(\sqrt{S}-1) \times (\sqrt{S}-1)$ block of $C$ instead, leaving enough room for $ \sqrt{S}-1 $ elements of $ A $ and $ \sqrt{S}-1 $ elements of $ B $, thus achieving close to the desired I/O lower bound.
+However it is possible to do so with a $(\sqrt{M}-1) \times (\sqrt{M}-1)$ block of $C$ instead, leaving enough room for $ \sqrt{M}-1 $ elements of $ A $ and $ \sqrt{M}-1 $ elements of $ B $, thus achieving close to the desired I/O lower bound.
 By performing the update of the block of $ C $ as a sequence of rank-1 updates, bringing that block of $ C $ into fast memory can be amortized over many flops, thus essentially achieving the assumption that the block is already in fast memory.